 If you have prior experience please discuss with us directly.
-You may sit for the exam only, you need to cover the details listed below, the RYA ICC Handbook pictured opposite is a great reference for anyone intending to sit the exam.
+You may sit for the exam only, you need to cover the details listed below, the RYA ICC Handbook is a great reference for anyone intending to sit the exam.
 See links at bottom for where to find it.

 On booking an exam we will supply comprehensive notes for you to check and study.
 If you identify areas you feel weak in, we are happy to discuss private lessons to bring you up to speed.